 Ethical Risks of Attorney Social Media Activity: Navigating the Dangers of LinkedIn, Twitter, Facebook, Blogs

-This CLE webinar will explore the legal ethics issues that arise when attorneys use social networking sites and blogs.
-The panel will discuss the legal ethics risks associated with LinkedIn, Facebook and other popular sites, and outline the evolving ethical rules related to lawyers and online activity.
-The panel will offer guidance for counsel to stay within ethical bounds when networking and promoting their legal services.
+This CLE webinar will explore the ethical issues that arise when attorneys use social networking sites and blogs.
+The panel will discuss the risks associated with LinkedIn, Twitter, Facebook, and other popular sites, and outline the evolving ethical rules related to lawyers and online activity.
+The panel will offer guidance for counsel to stay within legal ethics boundaries when networking and promoting their legal services.

 - Review of Rules of Professional Conduct for attorneys

-- Legal ethics risks associated with attorney online activity on LinkedIn, Facebook, Twitter, blogs, review sites
+- Legal ethics risks of attorney online activity on LinkedIn, Facebook, Twitter, blogs, review sites

 - Attorney advertising

 - The unauthorized or inadvertent practice of law

 - Recent developments in state legal ethics rules and court opinions